FarmBot-Docs/farmbot-developers/v9/Other Resources/running-servers-offline.md

 ---
 title: "Running Servers Offline"
 slug: "running-servers-offline"
-hidden: false
-createdAt: "2018-11-19T16:35:54.979Z"
-updatedAt: "2019-12-13T07:55:42.667Z"
 ---

-__Not Recommended:__
+* toc
+{:toc}

-This is not a simple alternative for users behind a firewall.
+{% include callout.html type="danger" title="Not Recommended" content="This is not a simple alternative for users behind a firewall.
 If you are running FarmBot in an organization with strict security policies or firewalls, see our notes [for IT security professionals](https://software.farm.bot/docs/for-it-security-professionals).

-Do not run an offline setup unless you are a software developer intending to modify (fork) the FarmBot software suite.
+Do not run an offline setup unless you are a software developer intending to modify (fork) the FarmBot software suite." %}

 # NTP and offline servers